Islamic Education · School Administration · June 2026

 Every education system should be able to describe its graduate.
 Who is the student who has completed this curriculum?
 What do they know?
 What can they do?
 What questions can they answer that they could not answer before?

-The FISLI curriculum produces a graduate who understands their Aqidah at a level that can engage secular philosophical challenges, who has a comprehensive knowledge of the Sīrah from primary sources, who can apply Fiqh rulings across the four major madhāhib, who can construct and evaluate logical arguments in the Mantiq tradition, and who has an understanding of the Tazkiyah framework of spiritual development.
+The FISLI curriculum produces a graduate who has a comprehensive knowledge of the Sīrah from primary sources, who understands their ʿAqīdah at a level that can engage secular philosophical challenges, who can navigate the ʿUlūm al-Qurʾān and Ḥadīth Sciences with confidence, and who can construct and evaluate logical arguments in the Manṭiq tradition.
 That is a graduate description.
 It is specific.
 It is achievable.
 And a school can measure whether its students have reached it.

 The FISLI Evaluation Standard